 Besides this innovative window, the cathedral buildings needed a lot of work.
 Percy Dearmer in Oxford, its Cathedral and See quotes on p22 from a paper of 1847, ‘…the present state of the cathedral is more deplorable than can be imagined… it remains in a condition that would disgrace the meanest hamlet..’
 The writer criticises the ‘wretched and irreverent’ nature of the wooden stalls, the ‘meanness’ of the episcopal throne, the crowdedness of the choir, the inconvenience of the organ position which blocked the view of the nave, and the ‘offensive’ nature of the screens erected by Dean Duppa in the 17th century to close the entrances to the Lady and Latin chapels.

 Dearmer continues to explain (p23) that Dean Liddell began the restoration in 1856, only a year after he had arrived, with a architect called Mr John Billing, who repaired some walls that had become unsafe and removed some of the most hideous seating.
-But a great deal more work was required and in 1870, Dean Liddell hired the best and only George Gilbert Scott, who created (p24) ‘one of the most judicious and successful works of restoration that this impeccable age (19th century) has produced.’
+He was replaced by Benjamin Woodward who was the arcitect when the Frideswide window was installed but he soon died.
+A great deal more work was required and in 1870, Dean Liddell hired the best and only George Gilbert Scott, who created (p24) ‘one of the most judicious and successful works of restoration that this impeccable age (19th century) has produced.’
 In doing so he found the most important evidence we have that St Frideswide was revered and believed in by many people long ago, and that was the Shrine.

 Scott worked very hard.
 He repaired stonework, rebuilt and reshaped windows, repaired the tower and spire, re-arranged the pews to face inwards, designed the ornate metal screen behind the pews, the canopies in the choir and the Dean and sub-Dean’s seats.